 Here are my 6 Top Tips to help you on your way:

 - Plan, Plan, Plan!
 Meal planning is key!
 Plan for the week ahead.
-Not only will this help your shopping budget by not buying things you don’t need but knowing what meals you are having each day and preparing them in advance, you are less likely to pick at food when you get too hungry and don’t know what you are having for tea!
+This help your shopping budget by not buying things you don’t need but knowing what meals you are having each day.
+Preparing meals in advance means you are less likely to pick at food when you get too hungry and don’t know what you are having for tea!

 - Snack time – a piece of fruit and a handful of nuts, slice or two of dark chocolate (after all we all need a sweet fix!)